conda-forge/genozip-feedstock/README.md

 Genozip
 =======

-Genozip is available on **Conda**.
+Genozip is also available on **Conda**.
 For additional installation options, See: https://genozip.com

-**Genozip** is a compressor for genomic files - while it can compress any file (i.e. not only genomic files), it is optimized to compress FASTQ, SAM/BAM/CRAM, VCF/BCF, FASTA, GVF, PHYLIP, Chain, Kraken and 23andMe files.
+**Genozip** is a compressor for genomic files - while it can compress any file (i.e. not only genomic files), it is optimized to compress FASTQ, BAM, CRAM, VCF, FASTA, GVF, PHYLIP, Chain, Kraken and 23andMe files.

 **Citing** Do you find Genozip useful?
 Please cite: